Graduate Certificate in Teaching College Art History

 What are the admissions criteria?

 Applicants to the certificate program will be required to meet the same admission requirements as applicants to the degree-seeking MA program.
 Since students in both programs will be taking the same classes, it is essential that they have the same level of preparation for graduate study.
-The application deadlines are November 1st for spring enrollment and March 1st for summer and fall enrollment.
+Priority application deadlines are November 1st for spring enrollment and March 1st for summer and fall enrollment.
+Applications are also accepted on a rolling basis throughout the year.

 - A completed application (online)